geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex2_SharePoint_Online.md

 12. In the **IT Services: Check Permissions** window, select **Close.**

 13. You are now back in the **Permissions: IT Services** tab in your browser.
 You have been asked to create a new group of users and assign them permission to access the IT Services site.
-In the ribbon that appears at the top of the page, select **Create Group.**
+In the ribbon that appears at the top of the page, under the **Grant** section, select **Create Group.**

 	‎**Best Practice:** It’s a best practice that you should use Groups to assign access permissions rather than assigning access to individual user accounts for two important reasons: Assigning individual users access to a site makes it difficult to track user access when the user leaves your organization, and direct permissions can override security groups permissions.